Playing Around With tikz

 drawing a circle is showed: specify the center and the

-radius expressed with the unit cm
+radius expressed with the unit cm for this case.

 %%tikz -f svg